 In common with many charitable organizations, the Organization derives revenue from individual, community and special events donations, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to revenue from individual, community and special events donations, excess of revenue over expenditures and cash flows from operations for the years ended August 31, 2020 and 2019, current assets as at August 31, 2020 and 2019, and net assets as at September 1 and August 31 for both 2019 and 2020 years.
-Our opinion on the financial statements for the year ended August 31, 2019 was modified accordingly because of the possible effects of this scope limitation.
+Therefore, we were not able to determine whether any adjustments might be necessary to revenue from individual, community and special events donations, excess of revenue over expenditures and cash flows from operations for the years ended August 31, 2021 and 2020, current assets as at August 31, 2021 and 2020, and net assets as at September 1 and August 31 for both 2020 and 2021 years.
+Our opinion on the financial statements for the year ended August 31, 2020 was modified accordingly because of the possible effects of this scope limitation.

-In addition, the Organization purchased gift cards during the year that were charged to expenditures at the time of purchase which constitutes a departure from Canadian accounting standards for not-for-profit organizations, as not all gift cards had been distributed by year-end and as a result would be considered assets of the Organization under section 1001, Financial statement concepts for not-for-profit organizations.
-We were not able to count the gift cards at year-end or satisfy ourselves concerning the completeness, existence, and accuracy of gift cards on-hand using alternative methods.
-Therefore, we were not able to determine whether any adjustments might be necessary to prepaid expenses, deferred revenue, excess of revenue over expenditures and cash flows from operations for the year ended August 31, 2020; and current assets, current liabilities and net assets as at August 31, 2020.
+In addition, the Organization purchased gift cards during 2020 that were charged to expenditures at the time of purchase which constituted a departure from Canadian accounting standards for not-for-profit organizations, as not all gift cards had been distributed by year-end and as a result would be considered assets of the Organization under section 1001, Financial statement concepts for not-for-profit organizations.
+We were not able to count the gift cards at August 31, 2020 or satisfy ourselves concerning the completeness, existence and accuracy of gift cards on-hand using alternative methods.
+Since opening prepaid expenses and deferred revenue affect the determination of the results of operations and cash flows, we were unable to determine whether any adjustments to the results of operations and cash flows for the year ended August 31, 2021 is modified accordingly because of the possible effects of this departure from Canadian accounting standards for not-for-profit organizations and our audit opinion on the statement of financial position as at August 31, 2021 is modified because of the possible effects on the comparative information.